zzhengjian/PO-Manager/README.md

 ![UpdateLocator](https://github.com/zzhengjian/PO-Manager/blob/main/docs/UpdateLocator.gif)

-# NEMO/PAGE VIEW:
-To auto generate a code we make use of Nemo view.
-All the locators are loaded in nemo view. e.g:  If we want to generate a code to click a particular element.
-Go to the json file where the code should be written then Go to nemo view, go to the locator element select click method.
-The code automatically generate in json file.
-Just we need to add a locator file name to nemo.view

-#### Below are the methods can be used to auto generate the code.
-By, Wait, Present, Visible, WaitVisible, WaitVisibleClick, WaitVisibleGetText
-##### Present : To check if the element is present, we make use of Present method.
-##### WaitVisible : To check if element is visible or not, we make use of waitVisible method.
-##### WaitVisibleClick : To click a element use WaitVisibleClick method.
-##### WaitVisibleGetText : To fetch the text of the element use WaitVisibleGetText method.

 ### How to use Locator Extensions
 -	You can try hit the chrome icon to stat the browser, visit the application by entering url and test the commands.
 -	You can try hit 3 dots beside locators and get below Extensions